 We market CGuard EPS in certain international markets.
 In order to market any our products in other foreign jurisdictions, we must obtain separate regulatory approvals from the appropriate governing body in each applicable country.
 The approval processes vary among countries and can involve additional testing, and the time required to obtain approval may differ from that required to obtain CE mark or FDA approval.
 Foreign regulatory approval processes may include all of the risks associated with obtaining CE mark or FDA approval in addition to other risks.
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
-CE mark approval or any future FDA approval does not ensure approval by regulatory approvals to commercialize our products in certain markets.
+CE mark approval or any future FDA approval does not ensure approval by regulatory authorities in other countries.
+We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in certain markets.